Battle of Hyderabad: Prelude

 In 1841, the British appointed Charles Napier for service in India at the age of 59.
 The following year Napier arrived in Bombay on 26 August.
 Upon his arrival he was told of the situation that existed between the British and the Amirs, and that the Amirs were making trouble for the British.
-On 10 September 1842 Napier arrived in the Sindh.
+On 10 September 1842 Napier arrived in Sindh.

 Under Napier, British control saw some charity on their occupation of Sindh and the territory of the Amirs.
 There was a belief that the British were, in fact, improving life for many in the area, as they saw the Amirs as overly wealthy rulers over a poor people.

 Napier was also very much of a mind to expand and tighten British control.
 Previously Outram had been in charge of negotiations between the British and the Amirs and had been very lenient towards the Amirs, which they appreciated greatly.
 Napier, on the other hand, not only longed for campaign, but was also very authoritarian with regard to the British rule in the area, and wanted to see full control by the British.
 Napier himself was charged by Ellenborough to look into the matter of the Amirs’ duplicity, to find evidence of their suspicious behaviour, and to compile it into a report which he would submit to Ellenborough.
-However, due to the fact that Napier was fresh to the Sindh and knew none of the language which would allow him to understand the pieces of alleged evidence against the Amirs, he was left with a difficult task.
+However, due to the fact that Napier was fresh to the Sindh and knew none of the languages which would allow him to understand the pieces of alleged evidence against the Amirs, he was left with a difficult task.

 Napier's 200-page report was submitted to Ellenborough, who received it on November 3.
 The report was fairly inaccurate in its information about the Amirs, and Ellenborough sent his reply the day after as well as a draft of a new treaty to be made with the Amirs.
 The speed of the reply, as well as the fact that it was accompanied by a drafted treaty, would indicate that Ellenborough had made his decision and the draft even before receiving Napier's report.

-Ellenborough's reply urged Napier to find convicting evidence of the actions of the Amirs - of which he had fairly little.
+Ellenborough's reply urged Napier to find conclusive evidence of the actions of the Amirs - of which he had fairly little.
 His most incriminating piece of evidence was a letter supposedly written by the Amir, but which might easily have been a forgery, of which Napier was aware.
 As a result, Napier wrote to Ellenborough again, telling him of the small pieces of evidence that he had and asked for Ellenborough's help in the situation.
 However, Ellenborough replied saying that he agreed with the verdict made by Napier - though he had not concretely stated one.